 Businesses that reduce their impact on the environment often find they save money too.
 Resource efficiency is about looking at the resources a business consumes and finding ways to reduce them.
 That could be energy, water, packaging, the production of waste.

 To see these practices in action, you can read our case studies on:

 There are a number of local and national initiatives that help businesses improve their environmental performance and the details of some of them are included here.

-The government regulator responsible for protecting and improving the environment and promoting sustainable development.
+The Environment Agency is the government regulator responsible for protecting and improving the environment and promoting sustainable development.
 Maintain the public registers for waste carriers.

 Grants are available through the Community Solar Accelerator for small or medium sized enterprise (SMEs) to install solar panels and electric vehicle charging points.

 This initiative, delivered by Brighton Energy Co-op, supports businesses in our regions to shift towards a low carbon economy and reduce their carbon emissions.

 The Business and IP Centre is based in Jubilee Library and supports entrepreneurs, inventors, and small businesses.
 Find The Business and IP Centre's latest events on Eventbrite.

 Brighton Chamber Net Zero Champions offer helpful advice, ideas and stories from the chamber and a group of local businesses.

 Low Carbon Leaders is a network of low carbon businesses taking radical action.